 In order to successfully manage the volume of cars within its cities, deterrents will have to be placed on the purchasing of vehicles.
 One way to do this is to place the external costs of car ownership onto the consumers, through increases in license plate fees, raise tolls and implement higher fuel tax.
 By charging higher fees the opportunity cost of purchasing a private vehicle will increase and will impact on individuals purchasing decision.
 In Shanghai legislation is reflecting this with charges for license fees as high as US$20,000 per vehicle, along with a 10% sales tax, making car ownership unaffordable to the majority of its population.

 Continue Investing in public transportation

 If the government is going to increase the cost of private transport, more and more people will start using the public systems as their primary form of mobility.
 Given this eventuality investment in the streamlining and efficiency of these public services will be key to absorbing the greater travel volumes.
 Increasing the capacity, ease of use and affordability of the current system is a key factor in the development of a populous comfortable with the public service.
 Continuing to subsidize transport will encourage greater use and addition of bus and metro stations to increase proximity to home and work for as many as possible will be the key incentive.

 Support the car sharing economy

-These are challenges that will continue to create the conditions for alternative energy solutions and technological innovation, and we are already seeing China place a heavy emphasis on development of the electric vehicle infrastructure, whilst private companies are looking to take advantage of consumer behaviour.
-However there is still a need to do more in engaging stakeholders across the value chain, be it urban planners who advocate for public transportation or tech enabled millennials continuing their adoption of the car/ ride sharing economy.
+These are challenges that will continue to create the conditions for alternative energy solutions and technological innovation, and we are already seeing China place a heavy emphasis on the development of the electric vehicle infrastructure, whilst private companies are looking to take advantage of consumer behavior.
+However there is still a need to do more in engaging stakeholders across the value chain, be it urban planners who advocate for public transportation or tech-enabled millennials continuing their adoption of the car/ ride sharing economy.

-This article was written by Collective Responsibility Research Analyst, Rachel Sorenson.
+This article was written by Rachel Sorenson, Research Analyst at Collective Responsibility.